Dylan Field: Starting Figma (2012)

 Field was named a Thiel Fellow in 2012, earning him $100,000 in exchange for taking a leave of absence from college.
 The Thiel Fellowship was begun in 2011.
 At the time, the Thiel Fellowship was designed to select 20 "creative and motivated young people" under the age of 20 each year.
 Recipients were given $100,000 each to leave college for two years and work on their ideas as startup companies.
-Field viewed it as "almost like an independent study, just you don't get course credit, it's a little bit longer and you get paid."
-An executive with the Thiel Fellowship commented on their selection of Field: "He has a wonderful blend – he is obviously technically very talented – but he also has a sense of intuition for the art that he will use in his current project, which is blending art and engineering."

 In summer 2012 Field co-founded Figma with Evan Wallace, who joined Field in California after completing his degree in computer science that Spring.

 Field's original objective was to "make it so that anyone can be creative by creating free, simple, creative tools in a browser."
 Field and Wallace tried many different ideas, including software for drones and a meme generator.
 The company was described in a 2012 article by The Brown Daily Herald more vaguely as "a technology startup that will allow users to creatively express themselves online."
 That article reported that the company's first ideas revolved around 3D content generation, and subsequent ideas focused on photo editing and object segmentation.